 Many small businesses run on the bare essentials.
 Often, those essentials do not include streamlined and well-planned human resources functions.
 Even larger businesses fail to establish HR protocols and standard operating procedures.
 Many believe that HR is too expensive to implement for the minimal purpose it will serve.
 This may be true for some of the more expensive HR solutions but many HR resources are inexpensive.
 It helps to understand what human resources can accomplish and how it can benefit the company.

-Most people probably aren’t even aware that such a thing as partial unemployment benefits even exist but, in fact, unemployment benefits aren’t so black and white – lose your job, get assistance.
-There are benefits available for employees whose hours are cut or whose pay is decreased as well and, as a business owner, you should know this.
+Most people probably aren’t even aware that a thing such as partial unemployment benefits even exists.
+Did you know that you can receive benefits even if you’re still working?
+In fact, unemployment insurance (UI) benefits aren’t so black and white – lose your job, get assistance.
+There are benefits available for employees who received hour cuts or pay decreases.
+As a business owner, you should know this.

 If you need to calculate a pay cut, try our free pay cut calculator here.